Guide to the Fundamentals of Business

 A short-term goal might be to expand your sales territory and increase sales by 10%.
 A long-term goal might be to open a second location for your business.

 Understand that sometimes goals change, and that’s okay.
 It’s a good idea to review company goals every quarter and adjust them as needed.
-Even if you have a three-year business plan that you think is perfect, economic and other forces are constantly changing and must be accounted for.
+Even if you have a three-year business plan that you think is perfect, economic and other forces are constantly changing and must be taken into account.

 3. Strategy